 Prevention options will vary depending upon an individual’s age, life situation, and family history.

 Younger people, especially teens, are often considered one of the most important groups to target with addiction prevention.
-This is due to a number of factors.
+This is due to several factors.
 Teens are likely to be offered or introduced to drugs or substances during these formative years, during which many may feel isolated or experience mental health issues.

 The frontal regions of a teen’s brain are usually not fully formed.
 These parts of the brain play an essential role in impulse control and risk assessment.
 There is also research indicating that the earlier someone tries drugs or substances, the more likely they are to develop serious addiction problems.